Origins and history of the Dapostar or Flowstar

 Mougee Air - Flow Star

-Contemporary Invention:
+The Contemporary Invention:

-The open-source concept then exploded in Europe, Israel, India, Bali and the USA.
+The open-source concept then exploded in Europe, Israel, India, Bali, and the USA.

-Errenzhuan — Wikipedia
+Errenzhuan — Wikipédia

-In these comical and rhythmic duo performances, the artists spin square or octagonal red handkerchiefs, creating fluid and expressive rotations – a technique that inspires modern fabric spinning.
+In these comical and rhythmic duo performances, artists spin square or octagonal red handkerchiefs, creating fluid and expressive rotations – a technique that inspires modern fabric spinning.

 Flamenco (Spain), Cueca (Chile), Ghoomar (India), Morris Dancing (England)...
 This enriches the Flowstar with a global and timeless vibration.

-Islamic symbol in the shape of an eight-pointed star vector | Premium Vector
+Islamic symbol vector eight-pointed star shape | Premium Vector

 The Symbolism of the 8-Pointed Star (Octagram)